seregazhuk/seregazhuk.github.io_old/_drafts/2017-07-13-reatcphp-http-server.md

 ## Simple Video Streaming

+Now, we can try something more interesting. `React\Http\Response` constructor can accept an instance of [ReactPHP ReadableStreamInterface](https://github.com/reactphp/stream#readablestreaminterface) as a response body.
+This allows us to *stream* data directly into the response body.
+Check [this article]({% post_url 2017-06-12-phpreact-streams %}) if you want to know more about ReactPHP streams.

-Now, we can try something more interesting.
-Let's try to return a [stream]({% post_url 2017-06-12-phpreact-streams %}) instead of plain text.
-We can use [ReactPHP Stream Component](https://github.com/reactphp/stream) to use streams in our async application.
-For example, we can open file `cat.mp4` (you can download it from the [Github](https://github.com/seregazhuk/reactphp-blog-series/blob/master/http/cat.mp4)) in a read mode, create a `ReadableResourceStream` with it and then provide this stream as a content of the response like this:
+For example, we can open file `bunny.mp4` (you can download it from the [Github](https://github.com/seregazhuk/reactphp-blog-series/blob/master/http/media/bunny.mp4)) in a read mode, create a `ReadableResourceStream` with it and then provide this stream as a response body like this:

 {% highlight php %}
 <?php

 $server = new Server(function (ServerRequestInterface $request) use ($loop) {
-    $video = new \React\Stream\ReadableResourceStream(fopen('cat.mp4', 'r'), $loop);
+    $video = new \React\Stream\ReadableResourceStream(fopen('bunny.mp4', 'r'), $loop);

     return new Response(200, ['Content-Type' => 'video/mp4'], $video);
 });
 {% endhighlight %}

 To create an instance of the `ReadableResourceStream` we need an event loop, so we need to pass it to the closure.
-We also change `Content-Type` header to `video/mp4` to notify our browser that we are sending a video in the response.
-Now refresh the browser and watch the video stream:
+We also have changed `Content-Type` header to `video/mp4` to notify our browser that we are sending a video in the response.
+There is no need to specify a `Content-Length` header because behind the scenes ReactPHP will automatically use chunked transfer encoding and send the respective header `Transfer-Encoding: chunked`.

+Now refresh the browser and watch the streaming video:

 <p class="text-center image">
     <img src="/assets/images/posts/reactphp/streaming-server-bunny-video.gif" alt="simple streaming server" class="">
 </p>

 Really cool!
-Streaming video with several lines of code!
+We have a streaming video server with several lines of code!

 **Notice**.
 It is important to create an instance of the `ReadableResourceStream` right in the callback of the server.
 Remember the asynchronous nature of our application.
-If we create the stream outside of the callback and then simply pass it noting will work.
+If we create the stream outside of the callback and then simply pass into the callback, there will be on streaming at all.
 Why?
-Because the reading of the video file and processing the incoming requests to the servers works asynchronously.
-That means that while the server is waiting for new connections we start reading video file.
-To prove this we can attach a handler to the stream and on every time when we read data from it we will output a message:
+Because the reading of the video file and processing the incoming requests to the server both work asynchronously.
+That means that while the server is waiting for new connections we also start reading a video file.
+To prove this we can attach a handler to the stream and on every time when we read data from it, we will output a message:

 {% highlight php %}
 <?php